dTeem/dTeem/README.md

-- 👋 Hi, I’m Timothy
+👋 Hi, I’m Tim

-- 👀 I’m interested in web development and wanting to become a software engineer
+I started in web development and wanting to become a software engineer.

-- 🌱 I’m currently learning various programming languages
+I’m currently learning various programming languages to pursue my dream

+Programming Languages:
+- HTML
+- CSS
+- JS
+- Python
+- .Net

-- ⚡ Fun fact: I am a competitive gamer
+⚡ Fun fact: I am a competitive gamer

 <!---
 dTeem/dTeem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.